Keys set to miss Australian Open after positive COVID-19 test

-Madison Keys is set to miss the Australian Open after testing positive for coronavirus.

-The 2017 US Open runner-up announced on Thursday that she contracted COVID-19 before she was due to fly out for the first grand slam of the year.
+The 2017 US Open runner-up announced that she contracted COVID-19 before she was due to fly out for the first grand slam of the year.

 Keys did not state she will definitely miss the major, which starts on February 8, but it appears the American will not make the trip to Melbourne.